 Herbal medicine utilizes not only herbaceous plants, but barks and roots, mushrooms and lichens.
 One full day will be spent learning in-depth about the mushrooms and the mushrooms will surely speckle our wild plant walks too!

 Meeting new plants often requires time in the field.
 There may be times in which these plant journeys will be solo.
-It is important to know how to safely and smartly hike into the backcountry, even if just for the day.
+It is important to know how to safely hike into the backcountry, even if just for the day.

-As part of our immersion, we'll take many a walk together to meet and harvest the plants.
+As part of our immersion, we'll take many a walk together to meet the plants.
 So, by the end of the program, spending time quietly in nature, alone or with others, will be second nature.

 Learn how to create your own botanical journal, documenting the plants that you meet and your experiences with them.